TBI Treatment and Management in Nursing Care

 1. Which assessment findings will you immediately notify the provider of?

-3. The ED nurse is always assessing and planning, where will this patient most likely be going?
+3. The ED nurse always assesses and plans where this patient will most likely go.
 What should you do to prepare him?

 TBI treatment